Mortgage Economic Review: June 2019

 Labor Market Economic Data Released in May 2019

 The Labor Market maintains its robust pace.
-The Bureau of Labor Statistics stated the Economy added 263,000 new jobs during April (a hundred ninety,000 expected).
-For the ultimate three months, the Economy brought a mean of one hundred seventy,000 new jobs every month.
+The Bureau of Labor Statistics stated the Economy added 263,000 new jobs during April (a hundred ninety 000 expected).
+The economy brought one hundred seventy,000 new jobs every month for the last three months.
 Unemployment dropped to three.6% – the bottom rate in 50 years, and there are now an expected 750,000 to one million unfilled process openings.
 Where were the new jobs created?
-Four,000 were in production, 33,000 in creation, seventy six,000 in enterprise services, seventy six,000 in schooling / fitness, 34,000 in hospitality, eleven,000 in transportation, 27,000 in government.
+Four 000 were in production, 33,000 in creation, seventy-six 000 in enterprise services, seventy-six 000 in schooling/fitness, 34,000 in hospitality, eleven 000 in transportation, and 27,000 in government.
 Retail lost 12,000 jobs – bypass down to the Consumer segment and read approximately keep closings.

 The Economy delivered 263,000 new jobs in April.